UMassCDS/IHOP-Reddit/README.md

     }
 }
 ```
-Run `python app.py --config config.json` to start the application on port 8050, you will be able to navigate to http://localhost:8050/ to see the app running.
-You can also run using the `--debug` flag to have the application dynamically relaunch on code changes.
+Run `python app.py` to start the application on port 8050, you will be able to navigate to http://localhost:8050/ to see the app running.

-The committed `config.json` is configured to load in the best models for each month over a year, from April 2021 through March 2022.
-To pull the models, run `dvc pull community2vec_models`, assuming you have access to the `s3://ihopmeag` bucket on AWS.
+The committed `config.json` is configured to load in the best models for each month over a year, from December 2022 through December 2022.
+To pull the models and visualization files, run `dvc pull community2vec_models` and `dvc pull tsne_visualizations`, assuming you have access to the `s3://ihopmeag` bucket on AWS.
 See more details on DVC above.

 # Citation
 If you use this code, please cite [Here Be Livestreams: Trade-offs in Creating Temporal Maps of Reddit](https://arxiv.org/abs/2309.14259) as